 For all enquiries please contact the Exchange Office at email@example.com.

-Exchange in Semester One 2021 - Applications for UBC are invited from 03 September 2019.
+Exchange to UBC in Semester One 2022 - Apply from 01 October 2020 to 01 February 2021.
 Places will be allocated on a first in first served basis.

 The University of British Columbia offer hundreds of programmes in two campuses.

 - Commerce students nominated to the Sauder School of Business will be allowed to take a full course load in commerce at UBC and will be given preference when applying to commerce courses on exchange.
 Places in the Sauder School of Business are limited.
 Please check with the Exchange Adviser whether you can be nominated to UBC’s School of Business.

 - Law students nominated to the Faculty of Law will be allowed to take a full course load in Law at UBC and will be given preference when applying to Law courses on exchange.
 Places in the Faculty of Law are limited.
 Please check with the Exchange Adviser whether you can be nominated to UBC’s Faculty of Law.